 Modern art is often viewed with suspicion by the Christian church.
 It isn't so much that it is wholly secular, rather it is viewed as warped, shapeless, unreal and destructive.
 Many believe that unless a person is painted photographically, truth is destroyed.
-Even worse, there are those who believe that unless a person paints "religious" paintings, then they are using up their lives in the pursuit of vanity.
+Even worse, there are those who believe that unless a person paints religious paintings, then they are using up their life in the pursuit of vanity.

 Of course, there are other ways of viewing the expressive arts.
 For example; if there is no God and thus no meaning and purpose to life other than to exist and breed, then the shape of art becomes absurd.
 There is no scarcity of art reflecting the absurd - dark and bleak, shapeless, meaningless.
-Yet if there is a God, then there is shape and meaning, form and truth, and art can reflect that truth.
+Yet, if there is a God, then there is shape and meaning, form and truth, and art can reflect that truth.

 If an artist believes that there is a God who has revealed himself in Jesus Christ, then the reflection of truth can move toward ultimate truth.
 It is a substantial thing to shape beauty on canvas, particularly in a world increasingly dominated by secular utilitarianism and socialist egalitarianism.
-Yet beauty images the mind of God, and thus images a reality beyond our experience.
+Yet, beauty images the mind of God, and thus images a reality beyond our experience.
 To paint beyond the sensual, now that is cosmic.

 Shimmering shapes of passing shadows, that's what lies around us.
 Images from the mind of God, of things drifting away, of eternity drawing close, of substance in Jesus, and nothing else.
-Putting that on canvas, there's something substantial.
+Putting that on canvas, now there's something substantial.